Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V
 - **Duration**: 1 minute
-The target takes an extra 1d6 Radiant damage from the attack, and it must succeed on a STR Save or have the Restrained condition until the spell ends.
-At the end of each of its turns, the Restrained target repeats the save, ending the spell on itself on a success.
+The target takes an extra 1d6 Radiant damage from the attack, and it must succeed on a STR Save or be [Restrained](conditions.md#restrained) until the spell ends.
+At the end of each of its turns, the [Restrained](conditions.md#restrained) target repeats the save, ending the spell on itself on a success.
 **Using a Higher-Level Spell Slot.** The damage increases by 1d6 for each spell slot level above 1.
+- **Classes**: Paladin

 ### Smite of Summer
 *Level 1 Evocation*